Are you or someone you know a senior executive woman ready to accelerate your career?

 - Jean LaRose, CEO, Aboriginal Peoples Television Network

 - Jim Little, CMO, Shaw Communications

-- Craig H. Muhlhauser, President & CEO, Celestica Inc.
+- Craig H. Muhlhauser, former President & CEO, Celestica Inc.

 - Grace Palombo, Executive Vice-President, Chief Human Resources Officer, Great-West Lifeco Inc.